oferei/json-gate/README.md

 ### divisibleBy

-Applies only to instances of type 'number'.
+Applies only to instances of type `'number'`.

 Defines what value the number instance must be divisible by with no remainder.
 This value may not be 0.

 ### minLength

-Applies only to instances of type 'string'.
+Applies only to instances of type `'string'`.

 Defines the minimum length of the string.

 ### maxLength

-Applies only to instances of type 'string'.
+Applies only to instances of type `'string'`.

 Defines the maximum length of the string.

 ### pattern

-Applies only to instances of type 'string'.
+Applies only to instances of type `'string'`.

 Not supported yet.